FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 <img src="https://cdn-shop.adafruit.com/1200x900/3595-03.jpg" height="200" />

 Now run `python proximity.py`.
 What did you see?
+Check out [here](https://learn.adafruit.com/adafruit-apds9960-breakout/circuitpython) to learn more about the sensor and think about how you might be able to apply it in the future projects!